LorBordin/ainulindale/_posts/2020-01-23-Three-facts-on-Clickbait-you'll-never-believe.md

 <br>

 This is a very interesting plot: it shows that individual websites adopted different policies regarding clickbaits.
 Both _The Guardian_ and the _Dailymail_ seem to have a poor clickbait content if compared with the _BBC news_ and especially at _The Telegraph_, where the percentage grows up to 30%.
-However, it is important to mention that the Detector I trained and used, is well suited for "standard clickbait" (that is short titles, cathcy phrases, presence of many abbreviations ...), but it can get in trouble if headlines become very long and verbose as in Dailymail.
+However, it is important to mention that the Detector I trained and used, is well suited for "standard clickbait" (that is short titles, catchy phrases, presence of many abbreviations ...), but it can get in trouble if headlines become very long and verbose as in Dailymail.

 ## Conclusion